octobercms/docs/1.x/backend/reorder.md

 **modelClass** | a model class name, the record data is loaded from this model.
 **toolbar** | reference to a Toolbar Widget configuration file, or an array with configuration.

-<a name="reorder-display"></a>
 ## Displaying the reorder page

-You should provide a [view file](controllers-ajax/#introduction) with the name **reorder.htm**.
+You should provide a [view file](controllers-ajax) with the name **reorder.htm**.
 This view represents the Reorder page that allows users to reorder records.
 Since reordering includes the toolbar, the view file will consist solely of the single `reorderRender` method call.

     <?= $this->reorderRender() ?>

-<a name="override-sortable-partials"></a>
 ## Override Sortable Partials

 If you need to override default view of your reorder page, you have to copy